dmacdermott/coinchart/README.md

   -v, --version   Show version number
 ```

-# 🏄‍♂️ Contribute
+## Contribute

-Feel free to contribute to make it even better!
+Feel free to make a PR with any improvements or features.

-# Acknowledgements
+## Acknowledgements

 Thanks to [asciichart](https://www.npmjs.com/package/asciichart) for the inspiration.